Sara Blakely: ‘Shark Tank’ Season 9 Guest Shark Gives Half Her Wealth To Charity And Other Fun Facts

 Season 9 of Shark Tank starts on Sunday, October 1, on ABC.

-[Featured image by Mike Windle/Getty Images]
+[Featured Image by Mike Windle/Getty Images]